-Playa Negra is a rare and beautiful black sand beach on the small island of Vieques.
+Playa Negra is a rare and beautiful black sand beach in Puerto Rico on the small island of Vieques.
 With magnetic black sand and relaxing waves, Puerto Rico’s black sand beach is definitely worth a visit.

 You can see some black sand on other beaches around the island such as Playa Cofi on the north coast and Punta Arenas on the far west end of the island but not as much as you’ll see here at Playa Negra.

 Originally named “Playa Negrita” in 2004, Playa Negra is a relatively new attraction and was kept a secret by locals for many years and for good reason.